MSc Food & Drink Innovation

 Scottish Funding Council fee-funded places are available for eligible students and will be awarded on a competitive basis upon application.

-- Apply your own specialist capability and develop new sector specific expertise through specialist education and collaborative mixed-team working on industry-linked innovation projects
+- Apply your own specialist capability and develop new sector-specific expertise through specific education and collaborative mixed-team working on industry-linked innovation projects

 - Learn about industry expectations as you are supported and mentored by experienced industry professionals and academic specialists

 - Follow a curriculum designed in collaboration with Scotland Food & Drink, Skills Development Scotland and Interface Food & Drink to meet the demands of the Food & Drink sector